 - Itchy genitals or anus

 HIV is an STI that has different symptoms to the other common types of STI and can be more subtle.
-The symptoms of HIV are similar to flu with a fever, sore throat, headache, achy muscles and red rash.
-These will usually last a couple of weeks just like flu but the virus will stay in your body forever and cannot be cured.
-HIV can easily be mistaken for another illness which again highlights the importance of regular testing.
+HIV can easily be mistaken for another illness as the symptoms are similar to flu with a fever, sore throat, headache, achy muscles and red rash.

 What causes STIs?

-STIs are caused by a contagious infection entering the body through contact with skin or bodily fluids which are infected.
-You can spread STIs through having sex without a condom and the risk is increased if you have multiple sexual partners or are having sex with someone who has multiple sexual partners.
-STIs can also be spread by sharing needles when injecting with intravenous drugs.
+STIs are caused by a contagious infection entering the body through contact with skin or bodily fluids such as blood, semen or vaginal fluids which are infected.
+You can spread STIs through having sex without a condom, or spread it by sharing needles when injecting with intravenous drugs.

 How to get tested for STIs

-Most STIs can be treated easily with medication and be cured, but there are some STIs such as HIV and genital herpes which cannot be cured but the symptoms can be managed.
-To cure common STIs such as chlamydia and gonorrhoea a course of antibiotics are usually prescribed such as azithromycin which you can buy online at Doctor-4-U. With antibiotics symptoms will usually clear up in a few days but it’s important to finish the course even if you feel that the infection has gone.
+Medication is usually used to treat most STIs, but there are some such as HIV and genital herpes which cannot be cured but the symptoms can be managed.
+To cure common STIs such as chlamydia and gonorrhoea a course of antibiotics are usually prescribed such as azithromycin which you can buy online at Doctor-4-U. With a course of antibiotics symptoms will usually clear up in a few days but it’s important to finish the course to get the full effect and fully clear the infection.
 There are also tablets and creams available to treat the symptoms of genital herpes and warts and minimise outbreaks as these infections can return.

 To buy STI medication online you will need to fill out a medical questionnaire which will be reviewed by one of our online doctors to determine your suitability which will depend on whether you have any other health conditions or are taking other medication.